 AALA is a national, non-for-profit, volunteer-run organisation that was founded and is run by practitioners and students who volunteer from across Australia.
-We have a National Executive and Branches in seven Australian states and territories, welcoming Members from all walks of legal life including students, lawyers and principals from small, medium and large firms, barristers, in-house, community legal centre and government lawyers.
+We have a National Executive and Branches in all Australian states and territories, welcoming Members from all walks of legal life including students, lawyers and principals from small, medium and large firms, barristers, in-house, community legal centre and government lawyers.

 AALA is proud that our Membership represents the rich cultural and socio-economic diversity of Australia.
 Our work advocates for a legal profession that is representative of our Membership as we remain fervently committed to a vision of an Australian legal profession that reflects the communities it serves.